Nemozone/DisasterResponse-NLP/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Figure Eight for the data and Udacity for giving the necessary trainings.
+Otherwise, feel free to use the app.